| | Danish Audio ConnecT CT1 Audio

 fed IMF Studio III-B speakers.
 While not state of the art, the system has

-a reasonably natural sound.
 Since it had the coarsest level of

 resolution, I first chose the listening level using the CT1.
 The other two